 “I did.
 But I’ll tell you more about that tomorrow, I promise.
 Right now, I have a question for ya.”

 “Well, doesn’t this sound intriguing?”

 It takes a bit of explaining, but Daniel’s lover gets the gist of the situation quickly; he doesn’t even try to hide his amusement.
 Funny, Daniel thought he’d be put out, even angry.
-He was the jealous one.
-When they became a couple Gordon was the one that laid out the rules — no other partners unless they share, 100% latex coverage.
+Gordon was the jealous one.
+When they became a couple he was the one that laid out the rules — no other partners unless they share, 100% latex coverage.
 Daniel had never come close to breaking his word.